 PKB stores a copy of all private keys for all the customer's patients in the customer's institution-wide private key store.
 No matter which team creates the patient's record, the private keys are stored by the institution, available to all teams.
 Each team must still get or document consent before they can access the data.
 This fits into an institution's existing practices for data sharing between teams.

 Any employee can document that they have the right to look at a patient's record and proceed to look at the record.
-The audit trail and employment contracts allow the institution to follow up and punish abuse of these data access privileges and in the meantime clinical teams can quickly see data to provide safe care to the patient.
+The audit trail and employment contracts allow the institution to follow up and punish abuse of these data access privileges and in the meantime, clinical teams can quickly see data to provide safe care to the patient.

 PKB customers in a network synchronise their private keys with all other institutions in the network.
 Each team must still get or document consent before they can access the data.
 Note that this does not require new data sharing agreements between the institutions in the network – the agreements each institution has with PKB are sufficient.
-The lead institution in the network must reassure itself that the newly joining members of the network have the right processes to follow up and punish abuse of these data access privileges.
+The initiating institution in the network must reassure itself that the newly joining members of the network have the right processes to follow up and punish abuse of these data access privileges.
 This feature is critical for regions using PKB as a patient-controlled health information exchange.
 If you would like advice on the processes and assurances you need to set up a network please contact us.

 Networks vs affiliates